project-ida/two-state-quantum-systems/src/07-many-two-state-systems.md

     plt.show();
 ```

-Fig 1 shows the same simulation results as Fig 11 from the last tutorial.
+Fig 1 shows the same simulation results as Fig 11 from the [tutorial 5](https://github.com/project-ida/two-state-quantum-systems/blob/matt-sandbox/05-excitation-transfer.ipynb).
 Here we have complete excitation transfer from the first TLS into the second because the probability oscillates between 1 and 0.

 As we increase the number of TLS (Fig 2,3,4) we see:
 1. the frequency of the transfer cycles increases